Bhanu2109/web-development-/codsoft web dev/Portfolio/Readme.md

 - **Contact Form**: A contact section provides contact information and a form for users to send messages directly.

-## Usage

-To use this portfolio website, simply visit the live website hosted at [Raj's Portfolio Website](https://raj-portfolio-new.netlify.app/).
-Explore the portfolio, check the pricing plans, read customer testimonials, and use the contact form to get in touch.

 ## Technologies Used